freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1180.1

 A user could enter anything they want there.
-You need to make sure that what is enter is a `bike_id` and that the bike is available to rent.
+You need to make sure that what is entered is a `bike_id` and that the bike is available to rent.
 Create a new variable named `BIKE_AVAILABILITY`.
 Use it to make a query to your database that selects the `available` column from the `bikes` table for the bike with the id of your `$BIKE_ID_TO_RENT` variable.
+Use your `$PSQL` variable and a subprocess like you did for your other queries.

 #### HINTS